 5.5.
+Figure 5a also illustrates the quarterly release cycle for the IIP Accounts.
 Preliminary quarterly IIP Account statistics are released in March, June, September, and December, approximately 90 days after the end of the reference quarter.
 These statistics are revised the following quarter to incorporate new source data.
 Quarterly statistics are open for revision for at least the prior 3 years in annual updates released in June.
 Preliminary annual statistics are released in March reflecting positions at the end of the fourth quarter of the previous year.
 These annual statistics are open for revision in subsequent annual updates.